wrcarpenter/Knowledge/Quotes/README.md

+"There's no talent here.
+This is hard work.
+This is an obsession." - Conor Mcgregor

-Strive to be the casino, not the gambler.
+"Strive to be the casino, not the gambler." - Bill Carpenter

+"I am seeking, I am striving.
+I am in with all my heart." - Vincent Van Gogh

-Stay hungry, stay foolish.
+"Stay hungry, stay foolish." - Steve Jobs

+"Slow is smooth, smooth is fast." - Navy Seals

-It gets easier, but it never gets easy.
+"It might get easier, but it never gets easy." - unknown/personal

+"We're not here to take part, we're here to take over." - Conor Mcgregor

 Mind over matter.

-Slow is smooth, smooth is fast.

-Cultivate an ever-continuous power of observation.
+"Cultivate an ever-continuous power of observation." - John Singer Sargent

 To work is to pray.